Top 10 Things to Do in India’s Golden Triangle on a First Visit

 Ten top things to do in India’s Golden Triangle: Humayun’s Tomb, Delhi

-The Golden Triangle is one of India’s most popular travel destinations, thanks largely to the presence of the magnificent Taj Mahal.
+The Golden Triangle is one of India’s travel hot spots, thanks largely to the presence of the magnificent Taj Mahal.

-However, there are plenty of other highlights of a visit to the region.
-The three points of the Golden Triangle are the capital Delhi, the city of Agra (home to the Taj) and the city of Jaipur — the flamboyant capital of Rajasthan.
-Between these three densely populated urban centres, you’ll discover a wealth of historic forts and palaces dating back to the Mughal empire of the 16th, 17th and 18th centuries.
+However, there are plenty of other highlights of a visit to this region in the country’s north.
+The three points of the Golden Triangle are the capital Delhi, the city of Agra (home to the Taj) in Uttar Pradesh, and Jaipur — the flamboyant capital of Rajasthan.
+Between the three, you’ll discover a wealth of historic forts and palaces dating back to the Mughal empire of the 16th, 17th, and 18th centuries.

-Despite the vast numbers of tourists that visit the Golden Triangle, you can still expect a very raw and often confronting experience.
-The poverty is distressing; the rubbish is staggering.
-Yet all is forgiven as you lay eyes on the next exquisite Mughal monument.
+Despite the vast numbers of tourists who visit the Golden Triangle, you can still expect a very raw and often confronting experience on the streets of these densely populated urban centres.
+However, it makes the breathtaking beauty of the Mughal-era monuments even more distinct.

-Here are ten top things to do in India’s Golden Triangle.
+Here are ten top things to do in India’s Golden Triangle on a first visit.

 Watch our video of ten top things to do in India’s Golden Triangle: